 In the end, customers don’t remember price or even the details of your interactions.
 Customers remember how you made them feel.
 And that’s the deciding factor in whether they remain loyal and recommend you to others.

-Level 3: Strategic Value
+Value 3: Deliver Strategic Value for the Company

 The amount of information generated from your contact centers is a powerful source of insight both on the operational and organizational levels.
 Imagine this scenario for example.